top of page

 • and the kete-tuatea which contained knowledge of evil or makutu, which was harmful to mankind.

-In a World that has a fixation on lowering Carbon Dioxide as a path to addressing climate change, our approach is founded instead on accepting that wild fish declines, pollution, species extinctions and climate change are in reality symptoms of a World in deep environmental crisis.
+• In a World that has a fixation on lowering Carbon Dioxide as a path to addressing climate change, our approach is founded instead on accepting that wild fish declines, pollution, species extinctions and climate change are in reality symptoms of something deeper.

-You are welcome to book a visit to our display site at 16 Wharf Street, take a guided walk and talk and even make your own mauri stone to go on our Opotiki Sea Garden.
+You are welcome to book a visit to our display site at 16 Wharf Street, take a guided walk and talk which outlines these principles and even make your own mauri stone to go on our Opotiki Sea Garden.
 Koha donation goes directly to Opotiki Community REAF Trust.

 bottom of page